We are sometimes asked: What’s the Difference between Health and Anatomy Credits?

 NOW for the good news about Health curriculum!

-We heard the requests for a Health curriculum.
-We’ve been working hard and it is coming SOON!
+We heard the requests for a Health curriculum and are happy to have ours completed!

 You’ll be encouraged to know we get into the nitty-gritty of health for teens.
 We remind them that they: